-The Halifax Board of Police Commissioners is established as an independent authority pursuant to the Police Act.
-The Board has dual roles: provide civilian governance to the Halifax Regional Police (HRP) on behalf of Halifax Regional Council (Council) (s.
-55) and function as a Police Advisory Board regarding the Royal Canadian Mounted Police (RCMP) in its role as a contractual policing service with the Halifax Regional Municipality. (s.
-68(1))
+The Halifax Board of Police Commissioners (the Board) is established as an independent authority pursuant to the Police Act, NS 2004, c.
+31 as amended.
+The Board has dual roles: provide civilian governance to the Halifax Regional Police (HRP) on behalf of Halifax Regional Council (Council) (s 55) and function as an advisory board regarding the Royal Canadian Mounted Police (RCMP) in its role as a contractual policing service with the Halifax Regional Municipality. (s 68(1))